Linde7777/bluebell/README.md

 ![Example Image](readme_pictures/send_request_with_token.png)

 ## Todo
-1. In voting part, if the insertion into MySQL is successful but the insertion into Redis fails, the MySQL insertion should be rolled back.

-2. Use refresh-token to get access-token
+1. Use refresh-token to get access-token